God is Just a Word

 It is a rare person who reaches this stage of faith.
 Those who do live their lives to the full in service of others without any real worries about themselves.
 They are the real saints.

 Universalising faith is what some might call “enlightenment”, i.e. transcending belief systems to achieve a sense of oneness with all being; hence, my heading, “God is just a word.”
-Belief systems have become quite unnecessary; they disappear in the passion of doing, of living without self-concern.
+Belief systems have become quite unnecessary in this stage; they disappear in the passion of doing, of living without self-concern.
 It is a ‘disinterested’ life, that is, a life without self-interest; a life that Jesus defined in the so-called ‘Great Paradox’: He who would save his life will lose it, but he who loses his life will gain it.

 Conflictual events are no longer viewed as paradoxes, for beyond paradox and polarities, persons in this stage are grounded in a oneness with the power of being.
 Their visions and commitments free them for a passionate, yet detached, spending of the self in love, devoted to overcoming division, oppression and violence, and in effective anticipatory response to an in-breaking commonwealth of love and justice.
 Fowler’s list of examples includes Abraham Lincoln, Mahatma Gandhi, Mother Teresa, Martin Luther King, Jr. (and, I assume, Jesus of Nazareth and Gautama Buddha), but he warns that people at this stage are not always perfect, for “greatness of commitment and vision often coexists with great blind spots and limitations.”